 There has been countless examples of businesses brought to their knees by a lack of foresight or poor IT and crisis management.
 These events highlight the shortcomings of traditional risk management and lack of capabilities, tools and approach in organisations needed to survive and prosper in an age of uncertainty.
 Business resilience builds on the principles of business continuity but extends much further to help enhance your organisation’s immune system so you are able to tackle challenges, fend off illness and bounce back more quickly.

-Companies are more and more relying on systems and technology which are outsourced to specialized third party providers such as data providers, distributed ledger technology platform, IT infrastructure and cloud computing resources.
+Companies are more and more relying on systems and technology which are outsourced to specialised third party providers such as data providers, distributed ledger technology platform, IT infrastructure and cloud computing resources.
 They are also struggling keeping a sustainable and monitored internal IT control environment.
 IT attestation report is the solution to restore the level of trust with internal and external parties and, to take your IT control environment to the next level.

-PwC’s IT Attestation practice helps organizations satisfy third-party risk and compliance assurance requirements and demonstrate the integrity of their control environment.
+PwC’s IT Attestation practice helps organisations satisfy third-party risk and compliance assurance requirements and demonstrate the integrity of their control environment.
 Our team can provide IT controls reports using ISAE3000 and SOC2 standards on the following domains:

 IT outsourced activities